roshanis/10kings/chapter1_marthanda_varma_revised.md

 They brought me to a coastal hall near the king's war council above the Colachel shore, not as an honoured guest but as a weapon to be inspected.

-Anizham Thirunal Marthanda Varma did not wait in some distant palace.
+The king did not wait in some distant palace.
 He sat on a low dais amid campaign chests and rolled maps, a man who had cut his own path to power through blood.
 Even half-conscious from fever, I recognised the type.
 I had seen ambitious generals, ruthless sardars, petty kings clinging to power.
 But this was something rarer: a ruler who had forged war and governance into a single instrument.

 "You are Maratha," he said, studying me as a smith studies a new blade.
 "You fought Portuguese on the Konkan coast.
 You have led cavalry against men with guns."